aphototool/A-Photo-Tool-Libre/README.md

 #### Special note

-Pre-build .deb file was built on Debian 11.5 with Qt 5.15.2
+Pre-build .deb file was built on Debian 11.8 with Qt 5.15.2

-Snap store (at snapcraft.io) version was built with Qt 5.12.8
+Snap store (at snapcraft.io) version was built with Qt 5.15.3

-- To be upgraded when base core22 (Ubuntu 22.04 LTS) and dependencies like kde-neon extension are released
 - To create snap use snapcraft.yaml file located in snap folder and documentation available at [snapcraft.io](https://snapcraft.io/docs/snapcraft-overview)

-Pre-build AppImage was built on Ubuntu 18.04 LTS with Qt 5.15.2 and packaged with [linuxdeployqt](https://github.com/probonopd/linuxdeployqt)
+Pre-build AppImage was built on Ubuntu 20.04 LTS with Qt 5.15.2 and packaged with [linuxdeployqt](https://github.com/probonopd/linuxdeployqt)
 - To create AppImage build release with Qt Creator and follow instructions at [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/blob/master/README.md).
 See also folder [appimage](appimage)